chrizree/LANTurtleQuickCredsVariant/README.md

 # LANTurtleQuickCredsVariant
 A variant of the 1.3 version available on the Hak5 GitHub

+NOTE!
+For anyone that has found this, it's still WIP, not ready for release yet...

 ---

 Usage:

 Don't download the quickcreds module using the LAN Turtle text "GUI" menu system.
 Download/copy the quickcreds file in this repo and place it in /etc/turtle/modules and when that is done, enter the LAN Turtle text "GUI" and configure the module and enable it.
 Then start using it.

 - Note!
-First make sure that you haven't got any other junk on the LAN Turtle, it's very limited when it comes to storage, the best thing is to start fresh
+First make sure that you haven't got any other junk on the LAN Turtle, it's very limited when it comes to storage, the best thing is to start fresh, with a newly flashed 6.2 image, overlay has 1.3M free and it will be needed
 - Connect to the LAN Turtle using ssh
 - Enter the Modules menu in the LAN Turtle text "GUI"
 - If another variant of quickcreds is already available in the system, then make sure that it's stopped and disabled